10. Surfboard builders and Surfshops around the world

 The solid balsa boards are lighter than hollow Paulownia boards.
 Resin sticks to the balsa better because it is more absorbent.
 You must glass all wood when being exposed to sun and water to protect it - yes you need glass and resin to avoid water entering and wear and tear on a board that does not have resin and glass will deteriorate, so maintenance is a major factor - you must upkeep this every 6 months.
 If you glass it properly then it generally set for protection for life.

+c.
+I am a school teacher looking for year 12 projects for my students.
+I think it would be interesting for my students to hand built a surfboard.
+I would therefore like to bulk order some shaping kits.
+Is that possible?
 Yes of course.
 Building a balsa surfboard is a great opportunity for students to learn wood working skills on a fun project.
 We have many students who build balsa surfboards as their year 12 project.
 Bulk orders are no problem.
 Simply contact us email@example.com to talk about details.

+d.
+I am interested in making a surfboard for my year 12 project.
+Can you help me?
 Yes of course.
 We have a lot of students who complete their year 12 projects with our help.
 We supply you with easy to follow surfboard making instructions, the balsa wood and anything else you might need.
 If you run into trouble we are always happy to help!
 Check out the “shape your own board” section of the website to find a product that suits your needs

+e.
+I know that you use Balsa but I was wondering if I could use Paulownia and whether you know where to get it?
+Can Balsa and Paulownia be used in conjunction with each other to make a board?
 Paulownia is more expensive than balsa, it is heavier but also harder than balsa.
 You can use Paulownia but you have to consider the pros and cons.
 You can also use Paulownia and Balsa in one board – you can glue them together – but please consider the weight of the finished board.
 I personally do not recommend using Paulownia.

 Testing by CSIRO in Australia has shown that Paulownia wood is very attractive for wood-boring insects.
 Paulownia species are also used as food plants by the larvae of some Lepidoptera species including Endoclita excrescens.